 On the project's first half, Jim Jones is host to Stack Bundles and Mel Matrix on practically every song, while Rell and J.R.
 Writer occasionally drop in.
-The second half includes a star-studded remix to Jones’ hit “We Fly High,” which has nothing to do with Christmas but was likely added to help the album reach an even 10 tracks.
-For the sake of this article, we’ll focus on the album's amazing opening: "Dipset X-Mas Time,” “Have a Happy Christmas,” "Wish List,” "Ballin' On Xmas," and "If Everyday Was Xmas.”
+The second half includes a star-studded remix to Jones’ hit “We Fly High,” which has nothing to do with Christmas but was likely added to help the album reach the 10-track mark.
+For the sake of this article, we’ll focus on the album's fantastic opening: "Dipset X-Mas Time,” “Have a Happy Christmas,” "Wish List,” "Ballin' On Xmas," and "If Everyday Was Xmas.”
 This five-pack of tracks is a nigh-impossible balance of hood bangers and Christmas songs.

 There’s “SuWoo!” ad-libs and references to Christmas as “Bristmas,” solidifying Blood ties.
-“Have a Happy Christmas” reminisces about Christmas in the hood, where moms was slaving away to ensure a happy holiday, and how the tables have finally turned.
-“Wish List” is about grinding to get money for presents and actually features the words “Cocksucker, where the guap at?”
-You already know when a white Christmas is mentioned on this album, it has little to do with the weather outside.
+“Have a Happy Christmas” reminisces about Christmas in the hood, where moms were slaving away to ensure a happy holiday, and how the tables have finally turned.
+“Wish List” is about grinding to get money for presents and features the words “Cocksucker, where the guap at?”
+When a white Christmas is mentioned on this album, you already know it has little to do with the weather outside.

 Remember, we’re talking about the same crew that unapologetically turned Starship’s “We Built This City”—a song frequently awarded as the worst record made in the ‘80s—into a joyous crack rap anthem, and flipped “The Lion Sleeps Tonight” into an ode to the concrete jungle.
 Portraying believable hard-asses confident enough to enjoy themselves has always been at the core of their appeal.